 Is Social Advertising Part of Programmatic?

 When most people think of programmatic ads, they picture display ads, such as banner ads, on websites.
-While this is one popular and potentially useful form of programmatic ad, you can also purchase various other kinds of ads programmatically, including video, native, search, audio, and of course, social.
+While this is one popular and potentially useful form of programmatic advertising, you can also purchase various other kinds of ads programmatically, including video, native, search, audio, and of course, social.

 In fact, social media now accounts for more than half of programmatic ad spending. eMarketer recently predicted that 56.3% of the $57 billion advertisers spent on programmatic ads in 2019 would go to social media and that, by 2021, that number would increase to 57.6%.